Single and multiple recurrence along non-polynomial sequences: Multiple recurrence along sequences in

 \subsection{An additional reduction}

-Given a connected and simply connected Lie group $G$, for each $b\in G$ and $t\in\R$, the element $b^t$ exists in $G$.
-In particular, every nilrotation on a nilmanifold of the form $X=G/\Gamma$ is embedable in a flow.
-This allows us to talk not only about sequences of the form $b^{\lfloor f(n)\rfloor}$ but also of the (simpler) sequence $b^{f(n)}$.
+Given a connected and simply connected nilpotent Lie group $G$, for each $b\in G$ and $t\in\R$, the element $b^t$ is well defined in $G$.
+In particular, for every discrete and co-compact subgroup $\Gamma\subset G$, every nilrotation on $G/\Gamma$ is embedable in a flow.
+Under these assumptions we are able to derive results about sequences of the form $b^{\lfloor f(n)\rfloor}$ from results about (simpler) sequences $b^{f(n)}$.